uniconnectio/transact-api/README.md

 ### Accounts Inquiry

-a) Start with calling `POST /security/authentication/access-token`, submitting a customer's username and password (we will soon support other OAuth2 grant types).
+1. Start with calling `POST /security/authentication/access-token`, submitting a customer's username and password (we will soon support other OAuth2 grant types).
 This operation returns an access token, which is used to get customer's data through other APIs.
-b) After receiving an access token, call `GET /customermgmt/welcome/profile` and `GET /customermgmt/welcome/message` to fetch customer's basic profile and list of welcome messages.
+2. After receiving an access token, call `GET /customermgmt/welcome/profile` and `GET /customermgmt/welcome/message` to fetch customer's basic profile and list of welcome messages.
-c) Next, call `GET /accountmgmt/retail/accounts` to get a list of all accounts (with balances) that belong to the customer.
+3. Next, call `GET /accountmgmt/retail/accounts` to get a list of all accounts (with balances) that belong to the customer.
-d) To get more detailed data for an account, including other balance types, you can call `GET /accountmgmt/retail/accounts/{id}`
+4. To get more detailed data for an account, including other balance types, you can call `GET /accountmgmt/retail/accounts/{id}`
-e) To get a history of recent transactions for an account, call `GET /accountmgmt/retail/accounts/{id}/transactions`
+5. To get a history of recent transactions for an account, call `GET /accountmgmt/retail/accounts/{id}/transactions`
-f) Lastly, calling operation `GET /customermgmt/profile/profile` will return customer's full profile, which includes biographics, demographics, contacts, and other personal details.
+6. Lastly, calling operation `GET /customermgmt/profile/profile` will return customer's full profile, which includes biographics, demographics, contacts, and other personal details.